tylerhull/crosswordSolver/README.md

 # crosswordSolver
-Crossword solver written in Prolog with a Python interface
+Crossword solver written in Prolog with a C program for formating words

 ## Get new words from a text file and format for Prolog